FleetAdmiralButter/drupal_fence/README.md

 # Warning and Disclaimer
 Please take necessary precautions (perform database backups, QA, etc) if you're using Drupal Fence on anything critical.
 Although I have tested it thoroughly, there might still be certain edge cases or configurations that will cause it to misbehave.
 If you find anything, please feel free to create a new issue and I'll have a look.
 Feedback is always welcome.

 You use this module at your own risk.
 I will not be responsible for any consequences resulting from the use of this module.
-This includes, but is not limited to: injury/death, loss of data, loss of revenue, information security breaches, environmental damage and Umbral Calamities.
+This includes, but is not limited to: injury/death, loss of data, loss of revenue, information security breaches, and environmental damage.